FROM July 1 all cars in France will be required to carry a warning triangle and high visibility jacket which must be used in the event of breakdown.

 Failure to have a triangle or jacket in your car will mean a fine of €90 for each offence and the Securite Routiere website says that motoring supply shops and supermarkets will stock items.

-Also from September 1 cyclists will be required to wear high visibility jackets when outside towns, as well as during the night or when visibility is poor.
+Also from September 1 cyclists will be required to wear high visibility jackets when outside towns during the night or when visibility is poor.

-A one page document can be downloaded covering the high-vis jackets, triangle and cycling regulations (.pdf) or viewed in-page below.
+A one page document can be downloaded covering the high-vis jackets, triangle and cycling regulations (.pdf).